exasol/project-keeper/doc/user_guide/user_guide.md

   * `action`: Type of customization
     * `REPLACE`: Replace an existing step with the new content
     * `INSERT_AFTER`: Insert the content **after** the specified step
+  * `job`: Name of the job inside the workflow that should be modified
   * `stepId`: ID of the step to replace or after which to insert the new step
   * `content`: Content of the new step.
 PK does not validate this.
 You can use any valid GitHub action using `run` or `uses`, see examples below.